-One of the main reasons people resist hiring a ghostwriter for their book is the fear that the ghostwriter will not capture their voice, and the book will sound as if it’s been written by someone else.
+One of the main reasons people resist hiring a ghostwriter for their book is the fear that the ghostwriter will not capture their voice and the book will sound as if it’s been written by someone else.

 To capture your voice, the ghostwriter needs to understand two important rules about writing your book for you:

 Rule #1: A voice on the page is not the same as a person’s spoken voice.
 Back when I was studying English linguistics in college, I had to do a paper analyzing an actual conversation that I’d tape recorded and explain why the speakers were able to drop certain words or make certain grammatical errors without confusing the listener.
 When I transcribed the conversation word for word, “um” for “um,” with all the half-expressed thoughts in place, the result was a document few people could make sense of, and yet the actual conversation had proceeded smoothly.
-If you’ve ever had your speaking transcribed word for word, you may have been horrifed by how often you interrupted yourself, changed directions, or spoke ungrammatically.
-A ghostwriter will create a voice on the page that captures the essence of your personality and how you express yourself, but this will be the voice you would write with if you were your English teacher’s dream student and you and plenty of time to craft your sentences and paragraphs.
+If you’ve ever had your speaking transcribed word for word, you may have been horrified by how often you interrupted yourself or spoke ungrammatically.
+A ghostwriter will create a voice on the page that captures the essence of your personality and how you express yourself, but this will be the voice you would write with if you were your English teacher’s dream student and you had plenty of time to craft your sentences and paragraphs.